 - ‘I am the most important thing in my life!’

-But a Christian is someone who follows Jesus Christ, not just occasionally, but for the rest of their lives.
+What is a Christian?
+They are someone who follows Jesus Christ, not just occasionally, but for the rest of their lives.

 It took discipline to follow Jesus day after day.

-Jesus laid out the rule for being one of His followers:
+Jesus laid out the rules for being one of His followers:

 For anyone who keeps his life for himself shall lose it; and anyone who loses his life for me shall find it again.